Setting aside a financial agreement

 If you believe your financial agreement should be set aside, you may wish to:

-1. Gather copies of the original agreement and all related documents from the time it was signed
+1. People often gather copies of the original agreement and all related documents from the time it was signed.

-2. Make a list of any concerns about how it was created or any changed circumstances
+2. People often make a list of any concerns about how it was created or any changed circumstances.

-3. Note any potential breaches or failures to meet legal requirements
+3. People often note any potential breaches or failures to meet legal requirements.

-4. Document any significant changes to your financial position since signing
+4. People often document any significant changes to their financial position since signing.

-5. Consider whether you understand the full grounds on which courts might set aside agreements
+5. People often reflect on the full range of grounds on which courts might set aside agreements.

-6. Identify what outcome you hope to achieve if the agreement is cancelled
+6. People often reflect on what outcome they hope to achieve if the agreement is cancelled.

-7. Explore whether discussion or negotiation with your ex-partner is possible first
+7. Some people explore whether discussion or negotiation with an ex-partner is possible first.

 How LawConnect can help